vsergeev/btckeygenie/README.md

 generates an ECDSA secp256k1 keypair, prints the public key in Bitcoin Address format, and prints the private key in Wallet Import Format.

-gobtcaddr includes a lightweight package "btcaddr" to easily generate keypairs, and convert them to Bitcoin Address format and Wallet Import Format.
+gobtcaddr includes a lightweight package "btckey" to easily generate keypairs, and convert them to Bitcoin Address format and Wallet Import Format.

 gobtcaddr is MIT licensed.
 See the provided LICENSE file.